civilcomments/RMT4k/README.md

 ## Please note

-This project was built for fun, to learn more about the steps involved, and *doesn't represent a professional approach to iOS, NodeJS, or Arduino development*.
+This project was built for fun, to learn more about the steps involved, and *doesn't represent a professional approach to iOS, Node.js, or Arduino development*.
 These files are meant to be used as reference only, and improvements via pull requests are more than welcome.
 Always be safe with power tools and electrical wiring.